 The metadata window displays the cropped size of the photo.
 PhotoLab only resizes the image when exporting.
 It is at this moment that the output dimensions must be indicated.

-The properties window (Ctrl+ I / pop-up information window) provides information on the shooting dimensions and is therefore not updated.
+The properties window (Ctrl+ I / pop-up information window) provides information about the original shooting only and the value indicated is therefore insensitive to reframing.

 2- A combination of keys allows you to quickly switch to an unconstrained frame, there is no need to select the “unconstrained” option